 How are varieties licensed?

-MCIA provides a Material Transfer Agreement (MTA) which allows an individual or company to evaluate the agronomic traits and to assess the potential for commercialization.
+MCIA provides a Material Transfer Agreement (MTA) which allows an individual or company to evaluate the agronomic and quality traits in order to assess the potential for commercialization.
 Parties interested in licensing may submit a proposal for licensing to MCIA.
 Proposals are reviewed based on criteria established to identify licensing partners most appropriate for the variety being released.